AudioCrafter/Bee-Swarm-Addons/README.md

 ### - Timers:

 (step 2 and 3 can be swapped)
+0. Start the program in your windows menu

 1. in Beeswarm, go for example to to the Beesmas Feast